rightlit/icml2016-rev/README.md

-# icml2016 revision for Colab
+# icml2016 revision and demos

 This is icml2016 revised version for Google Colab.